Homotopy Reconstruction via the Cech Complex and the Vietoris-Rips Complex: Homotopy Reconstruction via Cech complex and Vietoris-Rips complex

-We first reprove the well-known interleaving relationship of the ambient \v{C}ech complex and the Rips complex.
-The interleaving result when all radii are the same is well known (e.g., see Theorem 2.5 in \cite{deSilvaG2007}).
-With the same proof technique, we are extending to the different radii case.
+Next, we derive conditions under which the homotopy type of the target space is correctly recovered via the \v{C}ech complex and the Vietoris-Rips complex.
+We first extend the interleaving relationship of the ambient \v{C}ech complex and the Vietoris-Rips complex in \eqref{eq:background_interleaving_rips_ambientcech} to the different radii case in Lemma~\ref{lem:homotopy_interleaving_rips_ambientcech}.

 \begin{lemma}